bank-green/bankgreen-django/datasource/local/usnic/README.md

             ```
         - banks (offspring) may be controlled by multiple banks (parents).
             - If control is split between multiple parents, use
-                - IF EQUITY_IND =!
-2, continue.
-Else report no parent. (non bank enityt)
+                - IF EQUITY_IND == 2, report no parent. (non bank enityt)
                 - If Equity_IND == 0, use PCT_OTHER to find controlling commpany
-                - IF Equity_IND == 2, use PCT_EQUITY and fallback to PCT_EQUITY_BRACKET'
+                - IF Equity_IND == 1, use PCT_EQUITY and fallback to PCT_EQUITY_BRACKET'

-                - ELSE, choose any parent with an existing rannking or choose at random.
+                - In cases with tied parents, choose any parent with an existing rannking or choose at random.
-            - Otherwise use PCT_OTHERR

-            - otherwise use PCT_EQUITY_BRACKET
-            - otherwise just choose any parent with an existing rating or choose at random